Proficiency starts with Beginner's Mind

 "Intermediate" is the level where you think you know what you are doing.
 You have taken a lot of classes.
 You have learned a bunch of steps, and are able to go out dancing.
 You are starting to have fun, and have confidence in what you are doing.
 I have noticed that it is possible to reach Intermediate and never arrive at Beginner.
 This is because most Intermediates continue to learn steps and never truly master any of them.
-When I go to a tango festival or class, I usually seek out the class labeled fundamentals or training.
-I've noticed that "advanced" classes are usually filled with intermediates trying to learn more steps, whereas if they would spend time in training at the fundamentals, the steps would be easy.
+When I go to a tango festival or class, I usually seek out the class labeled fundamentals or technique.
+I've noticed that "Advanced" classes are usually filled with Intermediates trying to learn more steps, whereas if they would spend time in training at the fundamentals, the steps would be easy.

-"Enlightenment" might (or might not) arrive only after the Intermediate realizes they really a beginner.
+"Beginner" or "Enlightenment" might (or might not) arrive only after the Intermediate realizes they really a beginner.

 "Proficiency", well as I said, proficiency takes a lifetime.

 In Tango, I would say that there are several marks of a Proficient dancer, including:

 Musicality: You know the music, you KNOW the music, you embody the music.
 You have rhythmic drive and dynamics (i.e. both acceleration and suspense).
 A tango dancer is a musician where your instrument is your partner.
 Just like a musician playing a Bach Sonata; If you don't KNOW the sonata, you can't play it well.
 It is savant-like unusual for a musician to be able to sight read a new piece with musicality.

 Intuition: You have reached the point where you "channel" tango dancing.
 The follower reacts to the leader without thinking; the leader reacts to conditions on the dance floor without losing any of the other proficiencies.

 Connection: You connect and communicate without mistaken messages.
 You and your partner move as one; or more accurately, you move integrated with each other - two heads, two bodies and four legs.